Home

 First off, a good starting point is the back of the creeks!
 Look for bass where you found them last spring.
 Look for creeks that have inflowing water and multiple secondary points and banks lined with brush, stumps, standing timber, log laydowns and rock.
 If you find any vegetation in the back of a creek it's time to dance a jig!
 Your best chances of this will be found in major creeks toward the head of the river.
 Work outward toward the mouth of the creek.

-Thirdly,seek out main lake flats when fall bass fishing.
+Thirdly, seek out main lake flats when fall bass fishing.
 These are often the destination of fall baitfish and bass.
 Some bass, particularly smallmouth, will remain around such flats ambushing baitfish instead of moving into creeks.
-This is especially true if deep water is close by.
+This is especially true if deep water is close by as shown in the map above where flats are adjacent to the main channel.
 The smallmouth will move up and down from shallow to deep throughout the winter months if they need to feed.

 Finding Bass